 - Out of the box alerting for keeping an eye on your Cassandra metrics

 - Easy integration with Microsoft Windows-based services, like Active Directory or IIS

-Subscription and perpetual licensing possible starting at $1,275 with a 30-days free trial available.
+Subscription and perpetual licensing are possible starting at $1,275, with a 30-days free trial available.

 8. Prometheus & Grafana

-Powerful open-source combo – Prometheus and Grafana combine great flexibility with backend providing monitoring for metrics that are not only dedicated to Apache Cassandra.
+Powerful open-source combo – Prometheus and Grafana bring together great flexibility with backend, providing monitoring for metrics that are not only dedicated to Apache Cassandra.
 Powerful query language allows retrieving the data and powering the built-in alerting functionality.
 With a plethora of integration configurations available for both Prometheus and Grafana, it is easy to build an observability platform for the whole environment.
-However, keep in mind that an initial setup and configuration step – as well as ongoing upgrades, maintenance, etc. – will be required and may be time-consuming and thus costly, especially if you are not familiar with the tools.
+However, keep in mind that an initial setup and configuration step – as well as ongoing upgrades, maintenance, etc. – will be required.
+These may be time-consuming and thus costly, especially if you are not familiar with the tools.

-- A large number of available integrations maintained by the creators and community helping in setting up monitoring for Apache Cassandra and more.
+- A large number of available integrations maintained by the creators and community, helping with setting up monitoring for Apache Cassandra and more.

 - Efficient time-series storage.